The Pop-Girl Rebrand: Love It or Lame?

 If anyone ever hurts this treasure, we ride at dawn.

-Her big break was euphoric (get it), and then she started to morph from the innocent girl-next-door into “Hello dirty you little boys, are you interested in my body… wash” (Sweeney, 2024).
+Okay technically, she's not a pop star - but she's worth talking about.
+Her big break was euphoric (get it), and then she started to morph from the innocent girl-next-door into βHello dirty you little boys, are you interested in my bodyβ¦ washβ (Sweeney, 2024).Β

 Stay tuned, stay savvy and most of all, keep judging Beauties x